RMS Homeric: Atlantic service

-Settling quickly into her Atlantic routine, the Homeric proved to be a popular ship for White Star, although her speed became a major concern for the line, for at 18 kn, the Homeric could not keep pace with her fleet-mates, Olympic and Majestic, both of which had a service speed above 21 kn making it difficult to maintain a weekly schedule.
+Settling quickly into her Atlantic routine, the Homeric proved to be a popular ship for White Star, although her speed became a major concern for the line, for at 18 kn, the Homeric could not keep pace with her fleet-mates, Olympic and Majestic, both of which had a service speed above 21 kn making it a nightmare to maintain a weekly schedule.
 At the conclusion of her second season, in October 1923, Homeric was removed from service for an extended winter overhaul, and her boilers were converted to burn fuel oil instead of coal, this allowed the number of engine room staff to be reduced from 300 to around 100.
 The extensive re-working would require a full eight months at the shipyard, but on 19 April 1924, she was returned to service, proving to be slightly faster, averaging 19.5 kn.
 Still, even at 19.5 knots she could not be successfully matched with the Olympic and Majestic.
 Nevertheless, the increase did reduce one day from her average transatlantic voyage.

 On one voyage in August 1924 Homeric arrived in New York late after steaming through a hurricane off the United States East Coast; She had been hit by an 80 ft rogue wave which injured seven people, smashed numerous windows and portholes, carried away one of the lifeboats, and snapped chairs and other fittings from their fastenings.
 Aboard was Rudolph Novak, a 1924 Summer Olympics gymnast, who was reportedly nearly swept overboard.

 On 19 April 1925 Homeric received the distress call 'Now very danger.
 Come quick' from the Japanese freighter which was listing dangerously in heavy seas and taking on water.
 Homeric was 70 mi away and sped to Raifuku Marus position at 20 knots.
 However when she arrived, Raifuku Maru was listing at a 30 degree angle, and the rough seas prevented Homeric from getting close enough to rescue any of the stricken ship's crew, who had attempted unsuccessfully to get away in their lifeboats, which were smashed by the rough seas.
 Homerics crew and passengers watched helplessly as the Japanese freighter sank with all thirty eight of her crew.
 This incident became controversial at the time: When Homeric reached New York, several passengers spoke to the press accusing Homerics crew of not making enough effort to rescue the crew of the stricken ship.
 The Japanese press even accused the Homerics crew of racism.
 These accusations were denied strenuously.